About the Treasure Island project

 How much will the bus and ferry cost to ride?

 We haven’t determined pricing yet.
 We want transit to be a "no-brainer" decision—affordable for everyone, easy to access, and convenient.
-Also, we want to provide commuter passes for frequent riders, and we're working with transit agencies to determine how to make that happen.
+We also want to provide commuter passes for frequent riders and we're working with transit agencies to determine how to make that happen.

 How will I get around without a car on Treasure Island?

-All of the homes will be within a 15 minute walk (or a 5-minute bike ride) of the Island Center neighborhood where the bus and ferry terminal will be located and retail outlets will be concentrated.
-Also planned is a free on-Island shuttle with stops in every neighborhood.
+All of the homes will be within a 15 minute walk or five-minute bike ride of the Island Center neighborhood where the bus and ferry terminal will be located and retail outlets will be concentrated.
+There will also be a free on-island shuttle which circulates throughout the island.

 How will the design encourage walking and biking?

-Treasure Island will be a perfect place for bike share expansion and we are coordinating with our public and private partners to enable timely implementation on Treasure Island.
-There are also existing long-term bike rental opportunities on the Island.
+Treasure Island will be a perfect place for Ford GoBike expansion and we are coordinating with our public and private partners to enable timely implementation on Treasure Island.
+There are also existing long-term bike rental opportunities on the island.

-We expect the Bay Bridge Bicycle and Pedestrian Path to open in September of 2016.
+The Bay Bridge Bicycle and Pedestrian Path connecting Yerba Buena Island Oakland is open.
 For more information, visit the Bay Bridge Bicycle and Pedestrian Path website.